nodejs/next-10/surveys/2025-04/questions.md

   - Other?

 - How do you get your `node` executables? (multiple choice – Other should give an input)
-  - With a Node.js version manager: nvm, n, nave, nvs, volta, etc.
+  - With a Node.js version manager: nvm, n, nave, nvs, volta, mise, asdf, etc.
   - Using the official installer
   - Using package managers like npm or yarn and install Node.js as a package
   - Using a system package manager: apt-get, brew, dnf, yum …